-We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize one of our current or future drug candidates.
-We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our drug candidates and begin to commercialize any approved products.
-As a newly public company, we will incur additional costs associated with operating as a public company.
+We do not expect to generate significant revenue from product sales of our drug candidates unless and until we obtain regulatory approval of and commercialize one of our current or future drug candidates.
+Subject to the closing of the Celgene transaction, we expect to generate sales from the licensed products in China following the closing of that transaction, which is expected in the third quarter of 2017.
+We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our drug candidates, prepare for commercialization and begin to commercialize any approved products.
+As a growing public company, we will continue to incur additional costs associated with our operations.
 In addition, subject to obtaining regulatory approval of any of our drug candidates, we expect to incur significant commercialization expenses for product sales, marketing and manufacturing.
 Accordingly, we anticipate that we will need substantial additional funding in connection with our continuing operations.

-Based on our current operating plan, we expect that our existing cash, cash equivalents and short-term investments as of March 31, 2016, will enable us to fund our operating expenses and capital expenditures requirements for at least the next 12 months.
-In that time, we expect that our expenses will increase substantially as we fund clinical development of BGB-3111, BGB-A317, BGB-290 and BGB-283, fund new and ongoing research and development activities and working capital and other general corporate purposes.
+Based on our current operating plan, we expect that our existing cash, cash equivalents and short-term investments as of June 30, 2017, will enable us to fund our operating expenses and capital expenditures requirements for at least the next 12 months after the date that the financial statements included in this report are issued.
+We expect that our expenses will continue to increase substantially as we fund clinical development of BGB-3111, BGB-A317, BGB-290 and BGB-283 as monotherapies and in combination, fund new and ongoing research and development activities and working capital and other general corporate purposes.
 We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our drug candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development and commercialization of our drug candidates.